ldn-softdev/jtc/User Guide.md

   - `<>b` will match any boolean value.

 The rest of the lexemes (search and directives - `P`,`N`,`n`,`a`,`o`,`i`,`c`,`e`,`w`,`q`,`Q`,`g`,`G`,`k`,`f`,`F`) also might be left empty.
-However, if those lexemes are non-empty, then the content specifies a [**namespace**](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespaces) where the value (result of a match) will be stored, e.g.: `<array>i` - upon a match will preserve found _JSON array_ in the namespace `array`
+However, if those lexemes are non-empty, then the content points to a [**namespace**](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespaces) where the found value (result of a match) will be stored, e.g.: `<array>i` - upon a match will preserve found _JSON array_ in the namespace `array`